tobyloki/MoistureSensorFirmware/README.md

 - Follow instructions at https://github.com/espressif/esp-matter/issues/116#issuecomment-1356673244 which explains how to use arduino-esp32 library with esp-matter
   - Includes basic instructions from https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/esp-idf_component.html with extra info on how to fix errors when using with esp-matter
-  - Currently solved by running the copyFiles.sh command from #Build section
+  - Currently solved by running the copyFiles.sh command from #Setup section
 - To add more Arduino libraries

   1. Clone library as submodule